Sustainable Living Center Oregon

 Newport takes crabbing very seriously.
 In fact, the phrase “The Dungeness Capital of the World” became a registered trademark of the city in 2007.

 Newport’s commercial crabbers have been harvesting record numbers of this prized culinary crustacean for over a decade.
-Crabbing from a dock or pier is much easier and less expensive than crabbing from a boat, although the availability of crab is limited to the specific area that you choose to drop your traps.
+Crabbing from a dock or pier is much easier and less expensive than crabbing from a boat, although the availability of crab is limited to the specific area where you choose to drop your traps.

 Native red rock crabs, which prefer the complex habitats that docks offer, are a common catch in these areas.
 Gear may be set anywhere within public areas along these docks, but be sure not to interfere with boat traffic.